 Our number one rule on SpareRoom still stands through this very different time – don’t hand over a hefty deposit for a room until you’ve seen it in person.
-But there’s no reason why you can’t line up a shortlist of properties during the lockdown period, ready to view and secure right away when all of this is over.
+If COVID-19 is preventing you from being able to see a property in person, we'd suggest using the time to attend video viewings and compile a shortlist of properties you're definitely interested in – ready to view once you're safe to.

 If you’re asked to pay a small holding deposit in order to secure the room, this is worth considering (if you can afford it) – this should only be the equivalent of one week's rent though, as per the Tenant Fees Act.
 Remember, you can talk to our customer services team at any time if you’ve got any questions or concerns.